- Home

 Each day, there are three types of Detention Hearings.
 Each type of hearing is heard together and youth are called in alphabetical order by their last name.

-- An Initial Hearing is the first hearing held since the youth was brought to Detention and they are heard first.
+- An Initial Hearing is the first hearing that must be held within 48 hours of a youth being brought to Detention.

 - Ten Day Hearings are for those youth who have been detained at an Initial Hearing, Walk-up Hearing and for whom the Judge will reconsider their detention or release.
-The child will have a Ten Day Hearing every ten working days or less while in detention.
+The child will have a Ten Day Hearing every ten working days or less while in detention, unless a disposition has been ordered on the case(s) that initially brought the child to detention.

 Present at the hearing: